 There is no question that we care about helping you find a great night’s sleep.
 We’ve discussed in the past if sleeping in the cold offers benefits and how it can improve your health, but do you know why you should care about the importance of rest?

-Eliminate night sweats with our Dock Pro sleep system, designed to help you sleep colder at night.
+Eliminate night sweats with the Chilipad Dock Pro bed cooling system, designed to help you sleep colder at night.
 Schedule different temperatures, ranging from 55-115°F.

 The recommended amount of sleep for the average adult is around 7-9 hours of sleep every night.
 Not only can the proper amount of sleep help you feel more rested and less stressed, but it can also positively influence your overall health.